 The first female recipient of the NASA Ames Early Career Researcher Award, Dr. Okolo has received multiple awards for excellence in research and technology development including a NASA Exceptional Technology Achievement Medal, the NASA Ames Award for Researcher/Scientist, and the Black Engineer of the Year Award for Most Promising Engineer in U.S. Government.

-She is an advocate for and expert in diversity, equity, and inclusion (DEI) in STEM and has conducted seminal work in changing the narrative of underrepresentation in STEM.
-An honoree of the Women In Aerospace Award for Initiative, Inspiration & Impact, Dr. Okolo is a renowned and global DEI in STEM speaker, with a remarkable ability to connect with her audience.
-Her highly anticipated book, Learn to Fly, provides a manual for scholastic success in STEM while demonstrating that everything is for everyone.
+She is a leading expert and advocate for expanding participation and opportunity in STEM, and has conducted seminal work in reframing long-standing challenges related to engagement in these fields.
+An honoree of the Women In Aerospace Award for Initiative, Inspiration & Impact, Dr. Okolo is a globally recognized STEM speaker, with a remarkable ability to engage audiences.
+Her best-selling book, Learn to Fly, provides a manual for scholastic success in STEM while demonstrating that everything is for everyone.

 BACKGROUND